Sorry, there are no matching results

-As the director of a limited company you can set your salary (Director’s Fee) at any level because directors are not subject to the National Minimum Wage or National Living Wage.
-We advise our clients to take a salary of at least £165 per week or £715 per month as this is a tax efficient salary level and ensures you retain your entitlement to state benefits.
+As the director of a limited company you can set your salary at any level because directors are not subject to the National Minimum Wage or National Living Wage.
 As a shareholder you can also take profits from the company in the form of a dividend.

 You will be employed by your limited company as a director – you will not be classed as self-employed.

-It is an industry wide requirement to have Employers’ Liability, Public Liability and Professional Indemnity cover and you are free to approach any broker for a competitive quote.
-At PayStream we have negotiated a low premium with three different levels of cover, Bronze, Silver and Gold.
+It is always advisable to have Employers’ Liability, Public Liability and Professional Indemnity cover and you are free to approach any broker for a competitive quote.
+Alternatively, we can introduce you to the insurance experts, Kingsbridge Contractor.
 Contact us for more information.